Kabelo-Malaka/Hackathon-Workflow-2025/docs/prd.md

 - **Version Control:** Git with feature branch workflow
 - **Code Quality:** ESLint + Prettier for frontend; Checkstyle for backend (optional for MVP but recommended)
 - **IDE Support:** VSCode for frontend, IntelliJ IDEA for backend
+- **Deployment Strategy:** Local Docker deployment only for MVP; no CI/CD pipeline required.
+Developers run `docker-compose up` locally for development and testing.

 **Security & Compliance:**
 - Use HTTPS in production (TLS certificates via Let's Encrypt or corporate CA)